ibm-cloud-docs/Registry/registry_quota.md

     ```
     {: pre}

-    Example to set your quota limit for storage to 600 megabytes, and the pull traffic to 7000 megabytes:
+    The following example sets your quota limit for storage to 600 megabytes, and the pull traffic to 7000 megabytes.

     ```txt
     ibmcloud cr quota-set --storage 600 --traffic 7000